 The darce can be found just about anywhere there is a pummel.
 We introduce it as a move from top side control.
 In order to make the move work you generally have to clear the pummeling arm.
 To do this you'll need to pick your hips up and bump the elbow of your whizzer arm inward as you establish the finishing position.

 The darce is a great move.
 Since we attack the move from our partners pummel they will often not see it coming as they are focused on escaping.
 It is a technique that requires a fair amount of precision and timing to pull off.
 Grab your partner before class and work the set ups for 5-10 minutes.
-If you do that before every class you take in April you will develop a solid new choke just in time for nogi season!
+If you do that before every class you take for two weeks you will develop a solid new choke fairly quickly.